deltachat/deltachat-desktop/docs/E2E-TESTING.md

 This package depends on the target-browser so consider taking a look at its [README](../packages/target-browser/Readme.md), e.g. if you want to enable TLS.

-But don't run the browser at the same time, it will be started inside the test routine.

 ```sh
 pnpm -w e2e
 ```